walethewave/Market-research-food-delivery/README.md

 # Market Research Report: Customer Preferences in the Food Delivery Service Industry

 ## Overview
 This report provides an in-depth analysis of customer preferences, behaviors, and pain points in the food delivery service industry, with a specific focus on the Nigerian market.
-It aims to uncover key insights and propose actionable recommendations to improve service quality, customer satisfaction, and platform adoption.
+It aims to uncover key insights and propose actionable recommendations to improve service quality, customer satisfaction, and platform adoption

 ## Key Features
 - **Industry Context**: A detailed overview of the global and Nigerian food delivery markets.